DeepLabCutAIResidency/DeepLabCut2023version/docs/recipes/pose_cfg_file_breakdown.md

 <a id="input_size"></a>
 ### 3.1.A `max_input_size` and `min_input_size`
-The default values are `1500` and `64` respectively.
+The default values are `1500` and `64`, respectively.

 💡Pro-tip:💡
-- change `max_input_size` when resolution of the video is higher than 1500x1500 or when `scale_jitter_up` will possibly go over that value
+- change `max_input_size` when the resolution of the video is higher than 1500x1500 or when `scale_jitter_up` will possibly go over that value
-- change `min_input_size` when resolution of the video is smaller than 64x64 or when `scale_jitter_lo` will possibly go below that value
+- change `min_input_size` when the resolution of the video is smaller than 64x64 or when `scale_jitter_lo` will possibly go below that value

 <a id="global_scale"></a>
 ### 3.1.B `global_scale`
 The default value is `0.8`.
 It's the most basic, first scaling that happens to all images in the training queue.

 💡Pro-tip:💡
-- With images that are low resolution or lack detail, it may be beneficial to increase the `global_scale` to 1, to keep original size and retain as much information as possible.
+- With images that are low resolution or lack detail, it may be beneficial to increase the `global_scale` to 1, to keep the original size and retain as much information as possible.

 ### 3.1.C `batch_size`
 <a id="batch_size"></a>

-The default for single animal projects is 1 and for maDLC projects it's `8`.
+The default for single animal projects is 1, and for maDLC projects it's `8`.
 It's the number of frames used per training iteration.

-In both cases you can increase the batchsize up to the limit of your GPU memory and train for a lower number of iterations.
-The relationship between number of iterations and `batch_size` is not linear so `batch_size: 8` doesn't mean you can train for 8x less iterations, but like with every training, plateauing loss can be treated as an indicator of reaching optimal performance.
+In both cases, you can increase the batchsize up to the limit of your GPU memory and train for a lower number of iterations.
+The relationship between the number of iterations and `batch_size` is not linear so `batch_size: 8` doesn't mean you can train for 8x less iterations, but like with every training, plateauing loss can be treated as an indicator of reaching optimal performance.

 💡Pro-tip:💡
 - Having a higher `batch_size` can be beneficial in terms of models' generalization

 ___________________________________________________________________________________

-Values mentioned above and the augmenatation parameters are often intuitive and knowing our own data we are able to decide on what will and won't be beneficial.
+Values mentioned above and the augmentation parameters are often intuitive, and knowing our own data, we are able to decide on what will and won't be beneficial.
 Unfortunately, not all hyperparameters are this simple or intuitive.
-Two of the parameters that might require some tuning on challanging datasets are `pafwidth` and `pos_dist_thresh`.
+Two parameters that might require some tuning on challenging datasets are `pafwidth` and `pos_dist_thresh`.

 <a id="pos"></a>
 ### 3.1.D `pos_dist_thresh`
 The default value is `17`.
-It's the size of a window withing which detections are considered positive training samples, meaning they tell the model, that it's going in the right direction.
+It's the size of a window within which detections are considered positive training samples, meaning they tell the model that it's going in the right direction.

 <a id="paf"></a>
 ### 3.1.E `pafwidth`
 The default value is `20`.
 PAF stands for part affinity fields.
-It is a method of learning associations between pairs of bodyparts by preserving location and orientation of the limb (connection between two keypoints).
+It is a method of learning associations between pairs of bodyparts by preserving the location and orientation of the limb (the connection between two keypoints).
 This learned part affinity helps in proper animal assembly, making the model less prone to associating bodyparts of one individual with those of another.
 [1](#ref1)

 <a id="data_aug"></a>
 ## 3.2 Data augmentation parameters
 In the simplest form, we can think of data augmentation as something similar to imagination or dreaming.
-Humans imagine diferent scenarios based on experience, ultimately allowing us to gain a better understanding of our world.
+Humans imagine different scenarios based on experience, ultimately allowing us to better understand our world.
 [2, 3, 4](#references)

-In a similar way, we train our models to different types of "imagined" scenarios, which we limit to the foreseeable ones, so we ultimately get a robust model that can more likely handle new data and scenes.
+Similarly, we train our models to different types of "imagined" scenarios, which we limit to the foreseeable ones, so we ultimately get a robust model that can more likely handle new data and scenes.

 Classes of data augmentations, characterized by their nature, are given by:
 - [**Geometric transformations**](#geometric)